Panorama Logic Integration

 Having experienced this important vibe killer ourselves we consider it a must to be able to activate automation directly from Panorama.
 The various automation options are selectable using either a button to toggle through options or the Data Control.

-If your Panorama is equipped with a motorized fader, two LED’s in addition ligths up if Read or Write is active.
+If your Panorama is equipped with a motorized fader, two additional LEDs light up if Read or Write is active.
 And the motorized fader of course follows the written mixer volume automation for the currently selected track.
 Nice!

 REWIRE – EXPANDING YOUR REACH